history control tooltip

-The prerequisites for effective interventions and programmes aimed at changing behaviour are covered in NICE's guidance on behaviour change.
+The prerequisites for effective interventions and programmes aimed at changing behaviour are covered in NICE's pathway on behaviour change.
 In summary, NICE recommends that interventions and programmes should be based on:

 - careful planning, taking into account the local and national context and working in partnership with recipients

 - existing skills and resources, by identifying and building on the strengths of individuals and communities and the relationships within communities.

 In addition, interventions and programmes should be evaluated, either locally or as part of a larger project, and practitioners should be equipped with the necessary competencies and skills to support behaviour change.
 This includes knowing how to use evidence-based tools.
 (NICE recommends that courses for practitioners should be based on theoretically informed, evidence-based best practice.)

 The prerequisites for culturally appropriate action are outlined in the preventing type 2 diabetes pathway.
 The guidance emphasises that culturally appropriate action takes account of the community's cultural or religious beliefs and language and literacy skills by:

 - Using community resources to improve awareness of, and increase access to, interventions.
 For example, they involve community organisations and leaders early on in the development stage, use media, plan events or make use of festivals specific to black and minority ethnic groups.

 - Understanding the target community and the messages that resonate with them.

 - Identifying and addressing barriers to access and participation, for example, by keeping costs low to ensure affordability, and by taking account of different working patterns and education levels.

 - Developing communication strategies that are sensitive to language use and information requirements.
 For example, they involve staff who can speak the languages used by the community.
 In addition, they may provide information in different languages and for varying levels of literacy (for example, by using colour-coded visual aids and the spoken rather than the written word).